spences10/blog.scottspence.me/src/pages/2016/2016-11-13-freeCodeCamp/index.md

 date: "2016-11-13"
 title: "freeCodeCamp"
 tags: ['freeCodeCamp', 'learning']
-excerpt: "Ok, I have recently discovered and started doing freeCodeCamp which so far I'm really enjoying."
 published: true
 ---

+Ok, I have recently discovered and started doing freeCodeCamp(🔥) which so far I'm really enjoying.

 Since being out of work I have had some time to start exploring different programming languages and technologies but I haven't found any courses that I